Updated: Nov 10, 2022

 It’s the most wonderful time of the year.
 And for some business owners it's the busiest and most lucrative time of the year as well.
-In 2020, holiday sales passed the $1 trillion mark for the first time, breaking the previous year’s record.
-That means there’s plenty of opportunities for brands to make up for poor sales performance that were brought on by the pandemic.
+In 2021, holiday sales passed the $1 trillion mark for brick and mortars, while eCommerce surged to $200 billion despite the economy.

 If you want your holiday sales season to be merry and bright, there’s one thing you will need: a solid email marketing plan.
 Despite what you might think, email marketing is still one of the greatest ways to attract new customers, while retaining current customers.

 It has a potential return on investment of up to 4400%.

 For starters, 99% of Americans check their emails every day, and some of us check our email as much as 20 times a day.
 After all, with the rise of mobile use, checking our email is quick and easy.
 In fact, according to statistics from Adestra, consumers prefer email for communicating with the brands.